Thomas Bryan (Irish republican): Trial and execution

 He was tried by court-martial on 24 February 1921 for his part in an attempted ambush at Drumcondra on 21 January 1921.
 Found guilty of high treason, he was hanged, aged 24, along with Frank Flood at 8am on 14 March 1921.
 Four other men had been hanged earlier on the same day: Thomas Whelan and Patrick Moran at 6am and Patrick Doyle and Bernard Ryan at 7am.
 It was reported that a crowd of over 20,000 people assembled outside Mountjoy on the morning of the executions.
 Work was also suspended throughout the city following a call from the Irish Labour Party.

 Re-interment

-He is one of a group of men hanged in Mountjoy Prison in the period 1920–1921, commonly referred to as The Forgotten Ten.
+He is one of a group of men hanged in Mountjoy Prison in the period 1920–21, commonly referred to as The Forgotten Ten.
 On 14 October 2001, he and the other nine, including Kevin Barry, were exhumed from their graves in the prison and given a full state funeral.
 He is now buried in Glasnevin Cemetery, Dublin.

+In March 2023, a plaque was unveiled by Dublin City Council at his old residence, 14 Henrietta Street.